How do solar inverters work?

 This means that the inverter won’t seamlessly switch over your home to solar power in a blackout, as would happen with a battery backup system.
 Instead, you have to go and manually plug in the devices you want powered into the inverter.

-Also, the manual for the Sunny Boy inverter mentions that this feature isn’t suitable for anything that requires a stable electricity supply, which means that plugging in your computer would be a bad idea.
+Also, the manual for the Sunny Boy inverter mentions that this feature isn’t suitable for anything that requires a stable electricity supply, which means that plugging in your computer or other sensitive electronics would be a bad idea.
 The inverter in this case is powered directly by the panels with no batteries to buffer the supply, so a dip in power from a passing cloud would cause the power to fluctuate.

 Still, this could be a handy feature to keep some key appliances running during the daylight hours of a blackout - your refrigerator, for example.
-2,000 watts is also just enough juice to run one space heater or a small air conditioner, so it could help keep you comfortable while you wait for the utility to effect repairs.
+2,000 watts is also just enough juice to run one space heater or a small air conditioner, so it could help keep you comfortable while you wait for the utility company to make repairs.

 Inverter companies and their warranties

 The list of inverter companies is shorter than the list of solar panel manufacturers, so it’s likely that you will end up with an inverter from a company on this list.
 These are some of the more popular ones in the US market.

 The warranties listed below are for residential products.